OSSystems/EasySplash/README.md

 environment variable set (the value is unimportant).

 easysplashctl expects EasySplash to be already running, otherwise it exits with an error.
-Its only argument is the progress indicator, which is a number in the 0-100 range.
+It requires one argument, the progress indicator, which is a number in the 0-100 range.
 For example, to transmit the progress value 55 to EasySplash, run:

     easysplashctl 55

+An optional second argument is `--wait-until-finished`.
+It is only meaningful if the progress value is 100.
+It instructs easysplashctl to wait until the EasySplash process ends.
+This is useful to let other applications (which access the screen) wait until EasySplash has finished displaying the animation.
+Example:

+    easysplashctl 100 --wait-until-finished

 Implementation notes